-CON 150 Modern Construction Techniques
+CON 150 Basic Construction Techniques I

 This course focuses on the tasks used to construct residential and commercial buildings.
-Building materials such as wood, steel, clay products, concrete, plastic and glass are examined for their characteristics, specifications, properties and terminology.
-Laboratory experiences are designed to familiarize students with a variety of construction equipment, such as saws, drills, pneumatic nailers and staplers, routers, sanders, joiners and planers.
-An introduction to construction planning, blueprints and building codes is provided.
-Also included are site planning, foundations, framing methods, structural wall sheathing, ceiling and roof framing, trusses, heating, ventilation, electrical, plumbing, windows and doors, stairs, fireplaces and painting methods.
-Two lecture hours and eight laboratory hours per week.
+Various building materials are examined for their characteristics, specifications, properties and terminology.
+An introduction to construction planning, blueprints, building codes, site planning, foundations and framing methods is provided.
+One lecture hour and three laboratory hours per week.
 Laboratory fee: \$50.
 Usually offered in the fall and spring.